lachinov/brats2019/README.md

 # Knowledge Distillation for Brain Tumor Segmentation
 This code was written for participation in the [Brain Tumor Segmentation Challenge](http://braintumorsegmentation.org/) (BraTS) 2019.
-The code is based on [the corresponding paper](TBD), where we employ knwoledge distillation for automatic brain tumor segmentation.
+The code is based on [the corresponding paper](TBD), where we employ knowledge distillation for automatic brain tumor segmentation.
+First, we annotated unlabeled data with ensemble of different models.
+Then, we trained simple UNet model with residual blocks.
 This repository contains the code for inferencing the distilled model.

 ## Network achitecture